waldspurgert/FlightTracker-WP-Plugin/README.md

 - `YOUR_CENTER_LONGITUDE`: Replace with the longitude coordinate for centering the map.
 - `YOUR_SHOW_TABLE_FORMAT`: Replace with the value of the "Show Planes in Table Format" option from the plugin settings.

+Please ensure that the data from the settings page is correctly updated in these JavaScript variables before the script is executed.
+This way, you can use the data supplied on the settings page to customize the behavior of the script accordingly.

 ## Deactivation

 Deactivating the plugin will disable the flight tracking functionality and remove all the shortcodes from your WordPress site.